Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 This is the performance-tier upgrade path.
 And it's not about getting a bigger mW number.
 It's about three things budget lasers can't deliver: thermal stability, battery integrity, and build quality that survives daily use.

 Take thermal stability.
 A compact budget laser might hit its rated output for the first 10 seconds.
 After 30 seconds, the diode heats up and output drops, sometimes by 20-30%.
-A stainless steel host with proper thermal mass, like the B022's 35mm-diameter body, pulls heat away from the diode continuously.
+A laser with proper thermal management, like the B018's machined heat dissipation grooves and aircraft-grade aluminum head, pulls heat away from the diode continuously.
 The beam stays consistent.

 Then there is the battery platform.
 Budget lasers typically use small cells, 16340 or 10440, that sag under high drain.
 At $150, you are looking at dual-18650 or 21700 platforms that maintain voltage under load.
 The difference isn't "longer runtime" on a spec sheet.
 It's a beam that looks the same at minute 5 as it did at second 5.